microsoft/tslint-microsoft-contrib/README.md

 -------------
 The project has been in use for at least several months on multiple projects.
 Please report any bugs or false positives you might find!

+This project currently requires TSLint 2.x or earlier. **TSLint 3.x is not yet supported**

 Installation
 ------------